Adrian Bielawski

-Adrian Bielawski (born 14 April 1996) is a Polish footballer who plays as a right back for Warta Gorzów.
+Adrian Bielawski (born 14 April 1996) is a Polish professional footballer who plays as a right-back for IV liga Pomerania club Gedania Gdańsk.

 Senior career

 Bielawski started his career with Lechia Gdańsk, making the move up to the Lechia second team in 2012.
-After a good start with the Lechia second team, Bielawski joined Olimpia Grudziądz for the 2013-14 season.
+After a good start with the Lechia's reserves, Bielawski joined Olimpia Grudziądz for the 2013–14 season.
 His time at Olimpia proved to be successful, and the following season he rejoined Olimpia on loan for another season.
-In total, Bielawski played with Olimpia for 3 seasons on loan, before making the move permanent in 2016.
+In total, Bielawski played with Olimpia for three seasons on loan, before making the move permanent in 2016.
 In 2018 he extended his contract with Olimpia, before leaving the club 6 months later.
-In total Bielawski spend five and a half seasons with Olimpia, making a total of 54 appearances in the league during that time.
+In total, Bielawski spent five-and-a-half seasons with Olimpia, making a total of 65 league appearances during that time.

 On 6 February 2019, Bielawski joined III liga team Warta Gorzów.
 He spent 5 months with Warta, playing 13 games and scoring his first professional goals in football, scoring 5 in total during his spell at the club.
 Despite his impressive goal-scoring record from defense, Bielawski was unable to help Warta avoid relegation.
 He moved to II liga team Bytovia Bytów on 11 July 2019.
-During the pre-season Bielawski was involved in a friendly playing against the team where he started his career, Lechia Gdańsk, playing in the second half of a 7-1 defeat.
+During the pre-season Bielawski was involved in a friendly playing against the team where he started his career, Lechia Gdańsk, playing in the second half of a 7–1 defeat.